vauxhal/equares/equares_http/public/meta/doc/page/general-overview.md

 # Signing up

 In order to be able to use full functionality of the service, it's necessary to sign up and then log in.
-The registration is simple - use the **Sign up** link in the top-right corner of the window.
+The registration is simple &mdash; use the **Sign up** link in the top-right corner of the window.

 # Exploring examples